-- we may pay the maximum amount payable under the legal liability section of your policy (or any lesser amount for which the liability can be settled) plus the legal costs and expenses incurred to date, and this will satisfy our obligations under your policy in full - we may take over in full any legal rights of recovery that you have (you must help us to do this, including providing documents and other evidence and attending court hearings if required) - if your claim relates to damaged property, we are entitled to keep the damaged property and to deal with salvage in a reasonable manner (you cannot abandon property to us) - if any lost or stolen property for which we have paid a claim is later found or recovered, you must tell us immediately and return the property to us if we ask for it - 6. you must reimburse us if you receive any money from any person ordered to make reparation to you for a claim we have paid
+- we have the sole right to act in your name and negotiate, defend, or settle any liability on your behalf, at our expense (we may appoint our own lawyers to defend the matter and report to us) - we may pay the maximum amount payable under the legal liability section of your policy (or any lesser amount for which the liability can be settled) plus the legal costs and expenses incurred to date, and this will satisfy our obligations under your policy in full

+- we may take over in full any legal rights of recovery that you have (you must help us to do this, including providing documents and other evidence and attending court hearings if required) - if your claim relates to damaged property, we are entitled to keep the damaged property and to deal with salvage in a reasonable manner (you cannot abandon property to us) - if any lost or stolen property for which we have paid a claim is later found or recovered, you must tell us immediately and return the property to us if we ask for it - 6. you must reimburse us if you receive any money from any person ordered to make reparation to you for a claim we have paid.

 When a catastrophe or disaster strikes, we may receive many claims.
 We will:

-- 1. use our best efforts to meet all of our commitments in the Fair Insurance Code - 2. respond as quickly as possible and in a professional, practical, and compassionate manner - 3. update you at least once every 20 business days until your claim is resolved - 4. prioritise our service for our most vulnerable members
+- 1. use our best efforts to meet all of our commitments in the Fair Insurance Code - 2. respond as quickly as possible and in a professional, practical, and compassionate manner